lzqsd/TransparentShapeReconstruction/README.md

    * It will compare the reonconstructed shapes and the ground-truth shapes and output the error.

-## Instructions for Training 5-view and 20-view Network
+## Instructions for Training 5-view and 20-view Networks